The ICS transition: your questions answered

 All terms and conditions should remain intact at the point of transfer, so nothing should change in respect of your contractual right to pay and the level of your pay.

 Guidance on the Employment Commitment (page 4) states that it is envisaged that the transfer of staff below board level in CCGs will be a simple ‘lift and shift’ from one organisation to another, so your existing contractual arrangement should continue.
-The board-level posts appointment process is due to run during the remainder of 2021.
+The board-level posts appointment process is due to run until the end of March 2022.

 In accordance with the NHS Terms and Conditions of Service Handbook, members of the NHS Pension Scheme will receive payment of benefits without reduction if they retire early in the interests of the efficiency of the service, provided that they satisfy all the qualifying conditions set out in paragraph 16.10 of the handbook: